Altair-Bueno/cw/README.md

 cw (*count words*) is a faster alternative to classic GNU wc, written on pure Rust.
-It provides the same tools as wc, but with some extras, such as multithreading and multiple encoding support. cw also provides its core functionality as a library that can target any platform, including `wasm`, with no platform-specific code.
+It provides the same tools as wc, but with some extras, such as multithreading and multiple encoding support. cw also provides its core functionality as a library called `libcw` that can target any platform, including `wasm`, with no platform-specific code.
 The Rust compiler leverages great performance with stupidly simple source code

-cw diferenciates itself from other wc clones by providing great defaults. cw will always count characters using the provided encoding, and thus, always providing the right count.
-Other word counter will provide, for example, wrong max line length on UTF-8 encoded text
+cw diferenciates itself from other wc clones by providing great defaults. cw will **always** count characters using the provided encoding, and thus, always providing the right count.
+Other word counters will provide, for example, wrong max line length on UTF-8 encoded text

 ![img.png](.github/readme/img.png)